 Editor's Note: D is for Deeli!
 ThriftyFun wouldn't be the same without you and your wonderful contributions.
 Thank you for sharing your poem with the rest of us.

-I find it interesting when someone lists their location along with their name, especially if they are in another country.
-Heck, I'm proud.
-I give my name and location.
+Now I find it interesting when someone lists their location along with their name.
+Especially if theyre in another country.
+Heck, Im proud, I give my name and location.
 But heres the thing: So often questions are asked and and someone replies I dont know where you are, but . . .
 Or I dont know if youre in a large city or small town, but . . . .
 So many times, answers are predicated on your location.
 Especially if youre in another country.
 If youre from Nigeria or Australia, I cant very well tell you to go to your local Walmart, right?
 How about going in and beefing up your profile a bit - tell us where youre from.

-I'm so sorry to report a problem that is affecting many of our readers.
-Thanks to the reports of several of our regular subscribers, we have discovered a major glitch in our newsletter subscription service.
+We have discovered a major glitch in our newsletter subscription service.
 This is affecting people who have accidentally unsubscribed from our newsletters as well as people who have tried to change their email address for newsletter delivery.
-Both groups appear to be stuck in "Awaiting Confirmation."
-We are working with the provider, Constant Contact to resolve this as soon as possible but they are unable to give us any estimate as to how long this might take.

 We are happy to announce a new feature on ThriftyFun for people that track our site using an RSS reader.
 We now have RSS feeds for every topic.
 This means you can target which information you would like to read in your RSS reader.
 For example, if you just want to be informed when new articles are post in Gardening section you can subscribe to the Gardening RSS feed.
 For a list of available RSS feeds visit: http://www.thriftyfun.com/rss.html